 One response for each request is stored to the CacheService.
 These responses exist for a certain lifetime unless they are programmatically flushed.

-This feature is planned for the next major release.
-Meanwhile, I suggest to use mergeMap or forkJoin to fire requests in parallel.
+This feature is planned to be finished in the next major release.
+Meanwhile, I highly recommend to fire requests in parallel.

 Find a suitable approach

 Who would have thought that CRUD services in Angular turn out to be a challenging task?
 There is nothing wrong with the popular base service approach until a project reaches a certain point of complexity.

 Therefore, consider ngx-crud over an extensive implementation.

 - Reduce tons of boilerplate with facade services

 - Take advantage of HttpHeaders or HttpParams utilities

 - Effortless aborting and caching in Angular